JesperMjornman/FlakyReporter/README.md

 The *Many Indications* image represents the output when many indicators are found.
 All buttons present provide some additional information about what information was found when clicked.
 ![Many Indications](resource/report-result-many-indications.png)

 When a button is clicked it expands a new subbox and displays additional useful information.
+In the image below we identify the variable *results* which is random over all iterations, passing and failing.
+We further note that it is used in the final assertion, providing the information that the random variable is causing flakiness due to invalid random outcomes.
 ![Clicked Button](resource/report-clicked-button.png)

 The report also contains META data of the operating system, python version etc., the number of iterations analyzed is also presented in a "passing" to "failing" indicator.